coin-or/oBB/docs/userguide.rst

 * **'T1'** - bounds in parallel
 * **'T2_individual'**, **'T2_synchronised'** - tree in parallel
 * **'T2_synchronised_rr'** - tree in parallel *with range reduction*

 See `Example of Use`_ for an in-depth worked example in python.
+Note that the range reduction strategy improves performance in many cases but may not always guarantee global optimality (see [G2015]_ for details).

 Optional Arguments
 ------------------